IsmaelMartinez/teams-for-linux/README.md

 # teams-for-linux

 This is an unofficial Microsoft Teams client.
-We hear rumours that the official client for Linux will retire by end of 2022 ([Read](https://news.ycombinator.com/item?id=32678839)).
+The official client for Linux is [rumoured](https://news.ycombinator.com/item?id=32678839) to be retired by end of 2022.

 Please do report bugs and questions in the issues section.
 We will try to attend them at the earliest.